Frequently Asked Questions

 Our Pink Lemonade Zinnia Seed Mix blooms all summer, offering a delicious nectar source for pollinators and hummingbirds.
 Easy-to-grow Zinnias in cherry red, pink, and lemon-lime add...Learn MorePink Lemonade Zinnia Seed Mix Pink Lemonade Zinnia Mix Zinnia elegans Pink Lemonade MixAs low as $12.95Per 1/4 Pound

-Chocolate Cherry Sunflowers feature black-cherry petals surrounding a deep brown center.
-These striking blooms, measuring up to 5” across, glow red in the sunlight.
-Plant to ad...Learn MoreSunflower Seeds Chocolate Cherry Chocolate Cherry Sunflower Helianthus annuus Chocolate CherryAs low as $12.95Per 1/4 Pound
+Black-cherry petals surrounding a deep brown center make Chocolate Cherry a uniquely striking Sunflower.
+Blooms measuring up to 5” across glow red in the sunlight, and add rich...Learn MoreSunflower Seeds Chocolate Cherry Chocolate Cherry Sunflower Helianthus annuus Chocolate CherryAs low as $12.95Per 1/4 Pound

 Crimson Velvet Sunflowers feature deep brown centers surrounded by petals in a matching hue, tipped with soft yellow as if dipped in sunshine.
 This striking heirloom variety is easy ...Learn MoreSunflower Seeds Crimson Velvet Crimson Velvet Sunflower Helianthus annuus Crimson VelvetAs low as $19.95Per 1/4 Pound